JoshuaWise/blue-rpc-protocol/docs/api.md

 	- `tls` [&lt;boolean&gt;][boolean] Whether this RPC method was invoked over a [TLS](https://nodejs.org/api/tls.html) connection.
 	- `headers` [&lt;Object&gt;][Object] The headers that were sent by the client in the WebSocket opening handshake.

-An object containing info about the underling connection.
+An object containing info about the underlying connection.
 This object is shared among all RPC calls on the same connection, so you can use it as a place to store your own "session data".